 # Merge AmeriFlux and ERA5 data together

-merged_data <- merge_ERA5_FLUX(filename_FLUX, filename_ERA5, varname_FLUX, varname_ERA5)
+merged_data <- merge_ERA5_Flux(filename_FLUX, filename_ERA5, varname_FLUX, varname_ERA5)

 # Specify the blending rule(s)

-blending_rule <- c('lm_no_intercept')
+blending_rule <- c("replace")

 # Blend AmeriFlux and ERA5 data together